Want, Want, Want

 When you think about all the things your children have or want, have you ever wondered, “How much is enough and how much is too much?”

 An endless stream of sophisticated and unrelenting media entices children to want, want, want things they believe they must, must, must have.
 This appetite for things can lead kids to lose sight of how much they have in their privileged lives.

 Being aware of this lack of appreciation can make you consider which values you want to pass on to your children and what is really important in making a meaningful life.

 It is easy to look at the materialistic and high-pressured world we live in as the reason for your children’s acquisitiveness.
 But you can also consider the very nature of children to understand how “Madison Avenue” is able to capture your children’s interest so strongly.

 Why do parents spoil their children?
-Sometimes you may play into your children’s hunger for material objects for any number of reasons.
+Sometimes they may play into their children’s hunger for material objects for any number of reasons.